Video Game Product Placement In Film And TV

 Gaming Is An Emblem Of Modern Culture - Seinfeld and Friends

-Ever since video games became a symbol for youth culture in the 1980s, film and TV have reflected this trend.
+Ever since video games became a symbol of youth culture in the 1980s, film and TV have reflected this trend.
 From movies about living inside of a video game (Tron) to TV episodes that feature a main character who really loves his video game.

-Our favorites include Chandler bringing the Mrs. Pac Man arcade game up to the apartment in Friends and Seinfeld's Frogger episode when George Costanza risks his life when he wants to save his winning highest score of the machine, and pushes it across the street - only to have it smashed by a Freightliner semi big rig (our agency's CEO was responsible for that placement!).
+Our favorites include Chandler bringing the Mrs. Pac-Man arcade game up to the apartment in Friends and Seinfeld's Frogger episode when George Costanza risks his life when he wants to save his winning highest score of the machine and pushes it across the street - only to have it smashed by a Freightliner semi big rig (our agency's CEO was responsible for that placement!).

 Both of these TV show product placements lived on past their original episodes - and have aired hundreds of times since, around the world.
 Just google "Frogger and George" or "Frogger and Seinfeld' and see what you find!
 George and Frogger even have their own Wiki page.
 The internet loves "Chandler and Pacman" too!